Topic Index

 Room & Roommate Selection/Changes

 Roommate selection – how does it work?
 How do I know who my roommate is?
-How can I contact my roommate
+How can I contact my roommate?

 How can I change rooms during the school year?